List of the busiest airports in Central America: Ranking of airports, 2008

 According to Airports Council International's World Airport Traffic Report 2009, and ordered by total passenger traffic (international and domestic), total aircraft movements and total cargo (freight and mail, in metric tonnes).
-Information for Guatemala and Belize airports are excluded in this report, as well as some other airports in Costa Rica Rica and Panama.
+Information for Guatemala and Belize airports are excluded in this report and some other airports in Costa Rica Rica and Panama.

 Ranking of airports, 2006

 According to Airports Council International's World Airport Traffic Report 2006, and ordered by total passenger traffic (international and domestic), total aircraft movements and total cargo (freight and mail, in metric tonnes).
-Information for Guatemala and Belize airports are excluded in this report, as well as some other airports in Costa Rica Rica and Panama.
+Information for Guatemala and Belize airports are excluded in this report and some other airports in Costa Rica Rica and Panama.

 Ranking of airports, 2005

-According to Airports Council International's World Airport Traffic Report 2006, and ordered by total passenger traffic (international and domestic), total aircraft movements and total cargo (freight and mail, in metric tonnes).
-Information for Guatemala and Belize airports are excluded in this report, as well as some other airports in Costa Rica Rica and Panama.
+According to Airports Council International's World Airport Traffic Report 2006, it is ordered by total passenger traffic (international and domestic), total aircraft movements, and total cargo (freight and mail, in metric tonnes).
+Information for Guatemala and Belize airports are excluded in this report and some other airports in Costa Rica Rica and Panama.